SC-100 Study Guide: Microsoft Cybersecurity Architect

 Is the SC 100 hard?

-Read, read, and read… I cannot stress enough that understanding all the security concepts in Microsoft 365 Defender, Azure, and Azure AD will help you to pass this exam.
-The key success to passing this exam is to work with Azure security solutions on regular basis, especially Microsoft Defender for Cloud and Azure AD.
+Read, read, and read… I cannot stress enough that understanding all the security concepts in Microsoft 365 Defender, Azure, and Microsoft Entra ID will help you pass this exam.
+The key to success in passing this exam is to work with Azure security solutions regularly, especially Microsoft Defender for Cloud and Microsoft Entra ID.

 The biggest subjects and topics that I saw on the SC-100 exam are the following: